olaf7/poc-soma/ReadMe.md

 On several occasions I noticed the HA app reporting the shades were either in the minimum or maximum position resulting in the associated arrow/button being greyed out.
 However this was not true in reality.
 The Soma Shades app did also not report the device to be in the maximum or minimum position.

 #### Resulting issues
-* One would expect the HA and Soma App to be in sync and to be able to use them at will although resorting to a single one (the HA one) is the goal.
+* One would expect the HA and Soma App to be in sync.
+So one can to use them at will although resorting to a single one (the HA one) is the goal.
-* The shades might nor be able to be fully opened or closed using the HA App
+* The shades might not be able to be fully opened or closed using the HA App.
 * If the shades are fully opened or closed, but the app things they are not it can still send a 'move command' to adjust the position although this is not desirable.
 * I implemented this Home Automation system to aid someone with multiple [Rheumatic disorders](https://en.wikipedia.org/wiki/Rheumatism) so it has to be reliable as the person controlling the system can not always be sure what their hands will do.
 You want the body to be the only possible culprit, not the system, as that way the automation becomes a problem and not an aid.